Bigerbes: Cech theory

-This point of view will be convenient, as it allows us to suppress explicit notation for covers at various points.
-We use the standard terminology of cochains, cocycles and coboundaries for elements of $\vC^\bullet(X; A)$, and also borrow the terms {\em closed} and {\em exact} from de Rham theory for cocycles and coboundaries, respectively.
+We use the standard terminology of cochains, cocycles and coboundaries for elements of $\vC^\bullet(X; A)$, and also borrow the adjectives {\em closed} and {\em exact} from de Rham theory for cocycles and coboundaries, respectively.

-By taking the direct limit at the chain level, the pullback operation with respect to a continuous map becomes well-defined on chains: